 If you care for someone with ADHD or ADD they may be impulsive, restless, hyperactive and inattentive.
 These can be difficult to cope with and you may find it helpful to:

 - Find out as much as you can about the condition the person you care for has.
-Try reading, attending talks and conferences, or joining support groups or online communities (like our discussion boards and chat room on Carers Space).
+Try reading, attending talks and conferences, or joining support groups or online communities.
 You could also include the person you care for if you think they are old enough.

 - Anticipate problems and set achievable plans and targets to speed up your child's progress and give you both a something to work towards.
 Look for opportunities to support and celebrate your child's strengths too, especially in the non-academic areas.
 A little encouragement can go a long way.